 and Robots and Empire.

 - Initially written as a series of short stories based on Edward Gibbon's

-"technical analysis" which attempts to predict the future actions of the
+analysis" which attempts to predict the future actions of the stock market?

 - A robot must obey the orders given it by human beings except where such

 orders would conflict with the First Law.